edgedb/edgedb-js/docs/index.rst

 * :ref:`edgedb-js-examples`

-  High-level examples on how to use the edgedb-js client, as well as on how to work with transactions.
+  How to instantiate a client, execute queries, and work with transactions.

+* :ref:`edgedb-js-querybuilder`

+  How to use EdgeDB's next-gen query builder with static type inference.

 * :ref:`edgedb-js-typescript`

-  An overview of how to use this library in a TypeScript environment, including how to execute strongly typed queries.
+  How to add TypeScript annotations to queries.

 * :ref:`edgedb-js-api-reference`

-  APIs reference.
+  A complete API reference.

 * :ref:`edgedb-js-datatypes`

-  EdgeDB JavaScript types documentation.
+  How types are mapped from EdgeDB to JavaScript data structures.

 .. toctree::
    :maxdepth: 3